Chaganti-Reddy/Windows-dotfiles/Sublime Text/Packages/Formatter/README.md

 # 🧜‍♀️ Formatter

-Formatter is a simple config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.<br />
+Formatter is a versatile config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.<br />
-In _theory_, it can also be used as a platform to convert any form of text, beyond beautifying and minifying.
+In _theory_, it can also serve as a platform to transform any form of text, beyond beautifying and minifying.

 **Key features:**

-- Supports more than 70 major programming languages.
+- Supports more than 70 major programming languages via [plugins](#plugins).
-- Includes over 80 preset adapters for various [plugins](#plugins).
-- Formats text in various ways:
+- Transforms text in various ways:
   - Text-to-Text (Text diagramms, ASCII art, etc.)
   - Text-to-Image (Image diagramms, QR-code images, etc.)
 - Capable to format entire files, single or multiple selections.
 - Capable to format entire directory recursively.
 - Operates more accurately based on syntax scope, **not** file extension.
-- Works with both saved and unsaved files (buffer).
+- Works with both saved and unsaved dirty files (buffer).
 - Unified settings across different systems.
 - Supports [auto-detect formatting](#auto-detect-formatting).
 - Supports [per-project formatting](#per-project-formatting).
 - Capable to format on Save.
+  - with options to exclude files, dirs, extensions, syntaxes
 - Capable to format on Paste.
+  - dito
 - Shared config files available for each 3rd-party plugin.
 - Displays real-time word and character counts.
 - Automatically remembers and restores text position.